svecosystem/formsnap/sites/docs/content/components/description.md

 tagline: Components
 ---

 The `Description` component provides an accessible description for a field.
-It renders a `<div />` element and should be used to provide additional context or instructions for a form field.
+It renders a `<div>` element and should be used to provide additional context or instructions for a form field.

 Descriptions must be used within the context of a [Field](/docs/components/field), [Fieldset](/docs/components/fieldset), or [ElementField](/docs/components/element-field) component and will automatically be linked to the [Control](/docs/components/control) of the field using the `aria-describedby` attribute.